ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-6-strings.rst

 - Primitive values can be concatenated with a String object.
 This causes implicit conversion of the values to String objects.

-- Escape sequences start with a \ and have a special meaning in Java.
-Escape sequences used in this course include \", \\, and  \n.
+- Escape sequences start with a backslash \\ and have special meaning in Java.
+Escape sequences used in this course include \", \\, and  \\n to print out a quote, backslash, and a new line.